laurakond/artly-api/README.md

 - **Milestone 4:** Authentication
   - Set up authorization for user registration.
   - Set up JWT tokens for login.
-- **Milestone 5:** Navigation
-  - Display the navbar from every page.
 - **Milestone 6**: Registration
   - Create an account
   - Log in and log out